mmisw/mmiorr-docs/docs/install/index.md

 | [mongo]           | MongoDB      | Persist all data |
 | [franzinc/agraph] | AllegroGraph | Triple store and SPARQL endpoint |

+!!! note ""
+    **Note**: You don't need to manually download these images.
     With the `docker-compose.yml` file described below, Docker Compose takes care of pulling and running these images.

 # Configuring and Launching the ORR System